-Applicants that have an existing or recently closed (after July 2, 2024) award under the Children and Youth Program.
+Applicants that have an existing or recently closed (after May 22, 2024) award under the EM Program.
 Continuation funding is not guaranteed.

-Recipients or sub-recipients of an FY 2024 or FY 2023 award under the Children and Youth Program are NOT eligible to apply as the lead applicant or as a partner/subrecipient on an FY 2025 proposal for a grant under the Children and Youth Program.

-Note: Current recipients with a substantial amount of unobligated funds remaining (50 percent or more of the current award) as of March 31 of this year, without adequate justification, will not be considered for funding.
+Recipients or subrecipients/partners of an FY 2024 or FY 2023 award under the EM Program are NOT eligible to apply as the lead applicant or as a partner/subrecipient on an FY 2025 proposal under the EM program.
+Note: Current recipients with a substantial amount of unobligated funds remaining (50 percent or more of the current award) as of March 31 of this year, without adequate justification, may not be considered for funding or may receive a reduced award amount if selected for funding under this NOFO.